F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/default-mode/IngressLink/README.md

   virtualServerAddress: 10.8.3.11
 ```
 ##### Note:

-1. The name of the app label selector in IngressLink resource should match the labels of the service which exposes the NGINX Ingress Controller.
-2. The service which exposes the NGINX Ingress Controller should be of type ``nodeport``.
+The service which exposes the NGINX Ingress Controller should be of type ``nodeport``.

 ### 6. Test the Integration.